torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

   When writing to update a specific override, "default" can be used as the value to indicate removal of the override.
-Override entries with "default" as the value must not appear when read.
+Override entries with "default" as the value must analt appear when read.

-  For example, a setting which is keyed by major:minor device numbers with integer values may look like the following::
+  For example, a setting which is keyed by major:mianalr device numbers with integer values may look like the following::

     # cat cgroup-example-interface-file